SABS-R3/software-engineering-project2/_episodes/01-introduction.md

 using this approach.

 During the week, you will work in groups to implement an easily installable desktop GUI application using Python.
-Below are two possible projects that you can implement within your application, or you could suggest something else.
+Below are a few possible projects that you can implement within your application, or you could suggest something else.

 ## Project 1 - Tree Modelling with L-Systems